SergioRomera/quest/README.md

 ```

-## Change Data Capture
+## Shareplex Change Data Capture

-Scripts are in ./shared_scripts/cdc directory.
+Sample scripts are included in ./shared_scripts/cdc directory.
 Amend file config.env if necessary.
-Tables created in test schema in source database will be replicated to test schema in target database.
+Tables created in test schema in Node 1 in pdb1 database will be replicated to test schema in target database (Node 2).
 A new schema in target is created (cdc schema) that contains all modifications from tables cdc and cdc2 in test schema.

 ## AWS migration
 Scripts are in ./shared_scripts/datapump_migrations directory.